FCC Identity & Mission Statement

 Within the next few weeks you will receive an email with instructions on how to use the directory as well as your user name and password.
 From there, you will be able to change your password, update your pictures and information and add family members.
 We hope you find this a new and exciting way to stay in touch with your fellow disciples.

 We recently received a copy of the FCC Easter Sunday bulletin for April 4, 1920 which was the Sunday AFTER the tornado struck the sanctuary and killed three people.
 It will soon be placed in our church’s archives.
 Click here to see the bulletin.
-The Way

 Bible Study Opportunities for Everyone at FCC!

-Breakfast with the Bible January 5th we will begin a study of the Old Testament book of Daniel.
+Breakfast with the Bible January 5th we began a study of the Old Testament book of Daniel.
 Come explore a book whose images and stories affected other parts of the Bible, and continue to color (for good and for ill) current interpretations of scripture.
 Bring your Bible to fellowship hall at 9:15.
 Breakfast is served each Sunday, beginning at 9:00, and childcare is available.

 Beer, Burgers, and the Bible